bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 There is a default `AlertManagerConfig` object called `platform-services-controlled-alert-routing` in each namespace that is not editable that sets out some default alerting rules.
 It ensures that the Products Tech Leads and Product Owner get the base level alerts.

-You can add an additional `AlertManagerConfig` to add more email contacts, or set up another notification channel like MS Teams.
+You can add an additional `AlertManagerConfig` to add more email contacts, and in future notifications channel like MS Teams may be supported.

 ```yaml
 apiVersion: monitoring.coreos.com/v1beta1